LoopZ/V8Power/README.txt

     off         Do not display percentage number.
     align       Percentage number on left, center (Default) or right side of the progress bar.
+    OF max		Calculate percentage of max.
+Example 5 of 7.

 -------------------------------------------------------------------------------